Zimmers Hole: When You Were Shouting at the Devil...

 In August 2007, Zimmers Hole signed with Century Media Records for the release of the band's third studio album.
 Stroud and Simon said:

 Shortly after, drummer Steve Wheeler left the band, and in December 2007 was replaced by Gene Hoglan, another former Strapping Young Lad member.
 Hoglan joined in time to start recording the new album.
 With this roster, Zimmers Hole includes three former Strapping Young Lad members, and Townsend is involved as vocal producer.
 The band entered Vancouver's Armoury Studios in the same month to record the album.
 When You Were Shouting at the Devil...
 We Were in League with Satan was released on March 11, 2008, through Century Media Records.

 In an interview with MTV in April 2008, Valagao explained the origin of the album's name:

 Hiatus and reformation

 The band's activity waned after their third album, but a new live appearance was announced for 2016.
-In March 2016, Simon announced that Meldrum guitarist Laura Christine has joined the band.
-The band is currently working on their next album.
+In March 2016, Simon announced that Meldrum guitarist Laura Christine had joined the band.
+She would depart later that year.
+As of February 2022 the band was working on their next album.